James-QiuHaoran/Tools/openwhisk.md

 ```
 ansible-playbook -i environments/$ENVIRONMENT openwhisk.yml

-# installs a catalog of public packages and actions
+# installs a catalog of public packages and actions (before that, make sure the `ansible/files/runtimes.json` is not modified)
 ansible-playbook -i environments/$ENVIRONMENT postdeploy.yml

 # to use the API gateway